RafaGago/mini-async-log-c/readme.md

 Malc adds two non-numeric width specifiers 'W' and 'N':

--'W' represents the maximum digit count that the biggest/smallest value of an integer type can have.
+- 'W' represents the maximum digit count that the biggest/smallest value of an integer type can have.

--'N' represents the nibble count of a data type (useful to print hex).
+- 'N' represents the nibble count of a data type (useful to print hex).

 On malc there are three width modifier groups [0-9], W and N. The three of them are mutually exclusive.
 Only one of them can be specified, the result of not